-- 1. managing network congestion; - reducing dependency on private motor vehicles; - 3. reducing emission of contaminants to air and energy use; - 4. promoting the use of active and public transport modes; - 5. optimising use of existing capacity within the network; and - 6. enhancing transport safety.
+- 1. managing network congestion; - 2. reducing dependency on private motor vehicles; - reducing emission of contaminants to air and energy use; - promoting the use of active and public transport modes; - 5. optimising use of existing capacity within the network; and

-The Integrated Traffic Assessment demonstrates that the Site will be designed to satisfy the requirements of this Policy and this is confirmed by the urban structural elements on the ODP Area 5.
+The Site will be designed to satisfy the requirements of this Policy and this is confirmed by the urban structural elements on the ODP.